pulumi/docs/reference/pkg/nodejs/@pulumi/aws/apigateway/index.md

 </div>
 </div>
 <h2 class="pdoc-module-header" id="DomainName">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/apigateway/domainName.ts#L139">class <b>DomainName</b></a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/apigateway/domainName.ts#L140">class <b>DomainName</b></a>
 </h2>
 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#CustomResource'>CustomResource</a></pre>

 Registers a custom domain name for use with AWS API Gateway.
+Additional information about this functionality can be found in the [API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).

 This resource just establishes ownership of and the TLS settings for a particular domain name.
 An API can be attached to a particular path